 Q: How can Huntington Learning Center help students prepare for the SAT or ACT?

 At Huntington, we create a personalized plan for each and every student in our tutoring and test prep programs.
 For test prep, we start with a practice test to determine whether to focus on the SAT or ACT based on the student’s strengths.
 We also talk about goals – a student trying to obtain the highest score on the SAT will have a different study plan than a student who needs just 1 additional point on the ACT to qualify for a scholarship.
 We can also help students and families understand the difference between the ACT and SAT and decide which test to take.
-SAT Tutoring is also available for SAT Subject Tests.

 Huntington’s Test Prep Programs are always one to one with experienced teachers and include content review based on student strengths and weaknesses, test-taking strategy, and work on timing.
 Our test prep includes SAT Practice Tests and ACT Practice Tests.
 We are happy to be offering both online and in-center sessions depending on student preference and comfort level.